baijuka/ms3-bju-project/README.md

 ### **Site owner testing:**
 * As a site owner, I want recipes added via the site to be stored in the correct format in the database
     1. The form to add or edit a recipe validates the content to ensure all essential fields are complete and are in the correct format
     2. Some fields do not require values, for it is upto the user to determine whether it is required or not.
-For example, Recipe Tip.
-When there is nothing to mention in the Tip field, user is able to leave this field blank.
+For example, Recipe Tip or Image URL.
+When there is nothing to mention in the Tip field, or there is no image URL available, users can leave the field blank.
 * As a site owner, I want to be able to see who has added each recipe
     1. When a recipe is submitted, the user's username is stored in the database.
 This username is shown on the site below each recipe

 ### **Performance testing:**
 1. Tested website responsiveness using http://www.responsinator.com/
     1. Results: The website is responsive to all device sizes without any unnecessary x-scroll.
 1. Tested the image size to ensure no image is to large and impacting the website loading times.
-I used the Google Dev Tools - Network
+Google Dev Tools - Network was used for this purpose.
     1. Results: The site loading time is sub optimal.
 The total website loading time is 1.20s which can be improved
 1. Tested the images on the all recipes page using Google Dev Tools - Lighthouse
     1. Results: It has found that JPEG and PNG files take more time to load.